cheminfo/eln-docs/docs/30_structural_analysis/ir-prediction/README.md

 ## Using the view

-The prediction view has a view key elements:
+The prediction view has a few key elements:
 ![IR prediction view elements](images/ir_overview.png)

 1. A structural editor allows you to edit structures.
 Below, you can select the level of theory for the simulations and start the new simulations.